Jemimahosei/CornellSOUP/design-plan/design-journey.md

 2. Have you ever been involved in any outdoor event or organization focused on outdoor activity?
 If yes:

 - yes, she's been involved in SOUP since last year and she has participated in events hosted by Cornell Outdoor Education previously.
-In high school she was also part of a hiking club.
+- in high school she was also part of a hiking club.

 2a.
 What brought you to the event or attracted you to the organization?